-It is a city where a family of three could live on 1,500 Euros per month if they’re living like the locals do (many still spending less than that amount for their daily living), but where you will have to pay a bit more than in other Romanian cities if you want a nice apartment, eating out a lot and enjoying all the entertainment options this beautiful city has to offer.
+All in all, Cluj Napoca is a city where a family of three could live on 2,000 Euros per month if they’re living like the locals do, but where you will have to pay a bit more than in other Romanian cities if you want a nice apartment, eating out a lot and enjoying all the entertainment options this beautiful city has to offer.

 If Cluj is not your type of city, I’ve written in-depth analysis of other potential cities to move to or retire to in Romania: Drobeta Turnu Severin (extremely cheap!), Timisoara, Brasov or Bucharest.